Ruth Halperin-Kaddari

-Ruth Halperin-Kaddari (רות הלפרין-קדרי; born 15 May 1966) is an Israeli legal scholar and international women's rights advocate who is known for her work on family law, feminist legal theory, women's rights in international law, and women and religion.
-She was a member of the United Nations Committee on the Elimination of Discrimination against Women from 2006 to 2018 and was the committee's vice chair during several terms.
-She is professor of law at the Bar-Ilan University and is the founding academic director of the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women.
-She is also involved in international academic collaborations on the theme of women, state, and religion, and participates in international litigations as an expert on Israeli family law.

-She was one of the first recipients of the U.S. Secretary of State's International Women of Courage Award for her work on international women's rights in 2007.
-She was ranked as one of the world's hundred most influential people in gender equality policy in 2018.
+Ruth Halperin-Kaddari (רות הלפרין-קדרי; born 15 May 1966) is an Israeli legal scholar and women's rights advocate specializing in family law, feminist legal theory, and international women's rights.
+She is a full professor at the Bar-Ilan University Faculty of Law and the founding academic director of the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women.
+From 2006 to 2018 she served on the United Nations Committee on the Elimination of Discrimination Against Women (CEDAW), twice as its Vice-Chair.
+She was among the first recipients of the U.S. Secretary of State's International Women of Courage Award in 2007.

+Early life and education

+Halperin-Kaddari is the daughter of Menachem Zvi Kaddari, a noted linguist and expert on ancient Semitic languages who served as rector of Bar-Ilan University.
+She studied law at Bar-Ilan University, graduating with an LL.B. in 1989.
+She subsequently earned an LL.M. in 1990 and a Doctor of Juridical Science (J.S.D.) in 1993, both at Yale Law School, where her doctoral dissertation examined the interaction between religious systems of adjudication and the secular legal system.